-Pernil de chancho o cerdo is a typical dish in many parts of Ecuador.
+Pernil style roasted pork is a typical dish in Ecuador and many parts of Latin America.
 The pork is marinated in a sauce of bitter orange juice, onion, garlic, achiote, cloves, cinnamon, cumin and panela and slow roasted in the oven for several hours.
 The whole process for cooking pernil is close to hornado de chancho, however the marinade and spices are different.
-Pernil adds clove and cinnamon which give the meat a very special flavor, also while the hornado meat should be very moist, the pernil meat is very dry, but both should be extremely tender.
-Pernil can be served as part of a meal, but most of the time pernil is used to make sandwiches.
+Pernil style pork adds clove and cinnamon which give the meat a very special flavor, also while the hornado meat should be very moist, the pernil meat is very dry, but both should be extremely tender.
+The roasted pork can be served as part of a meal, but many times is used to make sandwiches.
 Just like with hornado, a pork leg is usually used to make pernil, however a pork loin makes it easier to cut the roasted meat.
 Pork loin is also more readily available and is smaller than a pork leg (7 lbs vs. 20 lbs).

 Pernil is pork marinated in a sauce of bitter orange juice, onion, garlic, achiote, cloves, cinnamon, cumin and panela and slow roasted in the oven for several hours.

 - 6-7 lbs pork loin

 - 1 tbs ground achiote or annatto seed